dpebert7/ithemba-nursery/text/about.md

 ### How do I Order?

-1. Complete the order form and choose pickup location.
+1. **Complete** the order form and choose a pickup location.
+We will send you an invoice with banking details.

-2. We will message you an invoice and banking details.
-EFT the amount & make sure to use your invoice in the reference.
+2. **Pay** via EFT & make sure to use your invoice number as the reference.

-3. Collect your order from your desired pickup location.
+3. **Collect** your order from your desired pickup location.

+4. **Enjoy** your organically-grown seedlings!

 ---

 Thanks for supporting quality nutrition in Sweetwaters!

+You can also [learn more about our story](https://ithembaprojects.exposure.co/sustainable-nutrition  "iThemba Projects on Exposure") and follow us on [Facebook](https://www.facebook.com/iThembaNursery/ "iThemba Gardens on Facebook").